Buzzology/slackbounties/README.md

 Clicking `Submit` will award the bounty (if eligible) to the target user.

-**Future Enhancements to the Award Bounty Modal**
-- Add validation when displaying the initial view
-  - If user is not the owner of the message show an error with a close button
-  - If there is no bounty on the message show an error with a close button
-  - If the bounty has already been awarded show an error with a close button

 ## Background Functionality
 While most of the bot is driven through emotes, slash commands and interactions there are still a number of components that rely on background processing.